MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-use-databricks-spark.md

 # Tutorial: Access Data Lake Storage Gen2 Preview data with Azure Databricks using Spark

-In this tutorial, you learn how to connect your Azure Databricks cluster to data stored in an Azure storage account that has Azure Data Lake Storage Gen2 (Preview) enabled.
+This tutorial shows you how to connect your Azure Databricks cluster to data stored in an Azure storage account that has Azure Data Lake Storage Gen2 (Preview) enabled.
 This connection enables you to natively run queries and analytics from your cluster on your data.

-If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+In this tutorial, you will:

 > [!div class="checklist"]
 > * Create a Databricks cluster
 > * Ingest unstructured data into a storage account
 > * Running analytics on your data in Blob storage

+If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Prerequisites